michealengland/micheal-dev/content/blog/Writing Better Pull Requests.md

 ---

 # Writing Better Pull Requests
-Over the last year, I've become a lot more thoughtful about the code I write and how work on features.
+Over the last year, I've become a lot more thoughtful about the code I write and how to work on features.
 A tremendous soft skill that I've been working on is optimizing how I write my pull requests.
 This skill not only makes your code more approachable, but it helps others become more knowledgeable about the code base even if they were not involved directly.

 ## Recognizing Difficult PRs
 The path to writing better PRs starts with being able recognize the difficult ones.
 Here are some of the key identifiers I look for: